Yefee/gcmaverager/README.md

 ### Compute average from time slice files
-This featre only suppports Py 3.x.
+This feature only suppports Py 3.x.

 ```